Skip to content

 Step 3

-Pick up a prescription to treat your premature ejaculation, if needed.
+Pick up a prescription to treat your premature ejaculation, if provided.

 We can send prescriptions to any local pharmacy.